-- 1. Click Add scheduled... on the Event Types page. - 2.
+- 1. Click Add scheduled... on the Event Types page.
+The Scheduled Event Type Setup dialog appears. - 2.
 Enter a descriptive Name for the event, such as Scheduled e-mail upload. - 3.
 Set the Priority (High, Normal or Low). - 4.
 Set the Activation Time parameters (24h clock) for the event start on Sundays at 13.00 with a duration of 12 hours. - 5.
 Set the When Activated... parameters, (what the camera would do at the specified time) for example, send uploaded images to an e-mail address. - 6.
 Click OK to save the Event in the Event Types list.